 ~

 I soon realized I was applying a more rigorous definition of "friend" than may have been intended - a discovery that would prime my Facebook engine.
 And as soon as I internalized the potential business applications, the floodgates opened.
+Unsure whether on-line networking is simply fad or seismic shift in the way people and organizations promote themselves, I bowed to the mammon god, and with missionary-like zeal began sharing the gospel of Evins Mill throughout the FB matrix.

 ~

-s of this writing I have accumulated nearly 500 "friends."
+As of this writing I have accumulated nearly 500 "friends."
 Of these, the overwhelming majority are patrons of Evins Mill, most of whom I've not met in person, and some not at all.
 At times I fear I've spoiled some unspoken and hallowed protocol, or offended the Facebook pure of heart with this commercially driven quest.
 If so, I empathize and take no offense should you part my company.

 ~

 While the FB faithful, and even I, may be uneasy with this construct, I am proceeding with all the authenticity that I can muster - and that our guests deserve.
 With tempered regularity, I share with my "friends" items I hope are of value or substance, whether it be an additional discount for a "fan," recipes from Chef Evans, a lovely picture - or an essay like this one.
+That many "friends" seem to receive these posts with genuine warmth and appreciation has increasingly allowed me to share them with a more genuine heart and from a more authentic place.

 ~